The White Mountains of the East

 The sun shed blood on the horizon and dipped everything into a pale light.
 Soon it would be dark.
 I saw that something red was sparkling near the tree.
 I went to it.
 I realized that the glitter came from a small lake near the tree.
 Something probably reflected the light of the setting sun.
 Now I became curious and went to the pool.
 A red glow danced ghostly on the surface.
 I approached cautiously and saw that the red glow of something that was under the surface of the water came.
 I leaned down and was frightened.
 I looked into the lifeless face of a woman lying on the bottom of the lake.
 Around her neck she wore a necklace with a red stone.
 Her skin was quite pale, her eyes rigid and gloomy.
 She stared at me wide-eyed.
 A terrible sight.

-I thought about taking the chain for a moment after recovering from the shock.
-Surely she was valuable.
-A fitting gift for the Tuatha de Danaan, which underlined my submissiveness and my good will.
-Actually, the chain was a lucky coincidence - at least for me.
-But for some reason I could not take the chain.
-I was not afraid - I had seen enough deaths before - but I felt that taking the necklace was an unbelievable wrong.
+I briefly considered taking the necklace after I recovered from the shock.
+She was sure to be valuable.
+A fitting gift for the Tuatha de Danaan, which underscored my submission and goodwill.
+The chain was actually a lucky coincidence - at least for me.
+But for some reason I couldn't take the necklace.
+I wasn't afraid - I had certainly seen enough dead already - but I had the feeling that it would have been an incredible wrong to take the chain on me.
 So I went back to the tree and leaned against the dead, rotten wood.
 I was exhausted.
-The path through the moor had been exhausting.
+The walk through the moor had been tough.
 I thought of the dead woman.
-Who was she?
-How did she die and why?
-I tried to get a picture of her.
-She seemed to have been very young when she died.
+Who was she How did she die and why?
+I tried to get an idea of her.
+She seemed very young when she died.
 When did she die?
 The moor had the property of preserving everything.
-She has been there for several years.
-I pondered as the night slowly settled its dark shadows on the desolate land.
-The darkness spread and devoured the world.
-The stars in the sky reflected in the small pools and sparkled like diamonds.
+She could lie there for several years.
+I pondered as the night slowly cast its dark shadows on the desolate land.
+The darkness spread and engulfed the world.
+The stars in the sky spiegelThey found themselves in the little pools and sparkled like diamonds.
 I fell asleep.